-3. Present information in its most basic, easily understood form.
+Present information in its most basic, easily understood form.
 If a class does not understand the presentation, you—not your students—have failed.
 Check to see if students understand the material by observing them during practice.
 If they are not performing in a manner you expected, they probably didn’t understand.
 Use analogies and terminology that they will understand.
 If you know the student plays a particular sport, try to make your instruction more relatable to them.